CoolmanCZ/rajce/README.md

 # Changelog

+* 1.5.19 - Enable append of album user name to the download directory for authorized album only
 * 1.5.18 - Fix of #17 - decode escaped UTF, submodules update, new option to append album user name to download directory
 * 1.5.17 - Fix of #16 - album name variable changed, submodules update, small code corrections
 * 1.5.16 - Update of the fix #13 - use filename instead of user description to store video files